wzao1515/w6113.github.io/projects.md

 * **Scalable and adaptive query planning**: Currently, Sonata’s query-planning module takes raw packet traces as input and then executes the input queries for all possible refinement and partitioning plans to estimate their memory requirement and compute overhead.
 It then takes these estimates as input to compute the optimal query plan using an integer linear program (ILP).
 This approach is not scalable as the number of queries or the size of input packet traces increases.
 Also, it assumes that the input packet traces are representative of the future traffic.
 This assumption leads to inefficient utilization of limited network resources as traffic patterns change over time.
 Thus, students can explore the design of a query-planning algorithm that scales better and is adaptive to changes in traffic dynamics.
 * **Efficient query compilation**: Currently, Sonata compiles a DAG of dataflow operators for a query into DAG of match-action tables (MATs) in the switch.
 The compiler needs to specify the memory required for the stateful operations during the compilation.
 Reconfiguring the switch is expensive, so currently, it is not possible to dynamically update the memory allocation for stateful operations over time.
 Thus, students can explore the design of new data structures and compilation algorithms that enable dynamically reallocating switch resources (memory) for different queries over time.
 * **Query-planning for network-wide settings**: Currently, Sonata is only designed for a single site in the network, such a border router or an Internet exchange point.
 Students can explore the design of a system that executes network telemetry queries for network-wide settings---partitioning and refining the input queries across multiple switches in the network.

+#### Query-based Graph Visualization

+Graphs are fundamentally high dimensional, and generating good graph visualizations is still an unsolved problem.
+There are plenty of ways to visualize a graph---as a matrix, as a node-link layout (with many mayn layout algorithms), as histograms, and so on.
+Suppose you know what analysis _queries_ (e.g., recursive SQL queries, or a query workload) have been run on the graph.
+Can those queries be analyzed to recommend the appropriate visualization?

 #### What We Talk About When We Talk About Data